5 Sources

 2

 .
-Companies see smart glasses as having larger market potential because they are smaller, less expensive, and glasses are already widely worn.
-The development of advanced AI applications like Google Gemini and ChatGPT has accelerated the push toward smart glasses, as device makers explore how users might interact with these services beyond typing in apps2
+The development of advanced AI applications like Google Gemini and ChatGPT has accelerated the push toward smart glasses, as device makers explore new ways for users to interact with these services beyond typing in apps2

 Source: Droid Life